Yarmouth Junction station: History

 In 1915, the Portland Stock Yards and Trading Company leased around 40 acre of land at the junction to support its shipment facilities down in Portland, Maine, the state's most populous city.
 It built stables (which could accommodate around one thousand horses), granaries, a hospital and offices.
 Around the same time, troops of the French Army were forming there from points to the west in preparation to ship out from Portland on steamships.

 References in popular culture

-"That's what I was aiming for," Maren Madsen Christensen wrote in her memoir, From Jutland's Brown Heather to the Land Across the Sea.
-Christensen died in 1965, aged 93.
-She is buried in Yarmouth's Riverside Cemetery alongside her husband, Christian, and two of their four children—son Einar and daughter Gloria.
+"That's what I was aiming for," Maren Madsen Christensen wrote in her memoir, Fra Jyllands Brune Heder til Landet Over Havet (Eng: From Jutland's Brown Heather to the Land Across the Sea).
+Christensen, a native of Ølgod, Denmark, died in 1965, aged 93.
+She is buried in Yarmouth's Riverside Cemetery alongside her husband, Christian (m.
+July 3, 1894), who predeceased her by 29 years, and two of their four children: son Einar and daughter Gloria.
 (Einar served in the United States Army; Gloria in the U.S. Navy.)
-Another, daughter Marie, is buried in Walnut Hill Cemetery in North Yarmouth alongside her husband, Ernest Hayes Allen.
+Another, daughter Marie, died after giving birth in 1919.
+She is buried in Walnut Hill Cemetery in North Yarmouth alongside her husband, Ernest Hayes Allen.
 Another daughter, Thora, married Sidney Maurice Hamilton.
-They are at rest in Evergreen Cemetery in Portland.
+They are interred in Portland's Evergreen Cemetery.